JACoW-org/docs-MEOW/docs/events/pdfCheck.md

 ## Proceedings Data Object Creation

 This task builds a proceeding's object and then returns it.
-In particular, for each contribution, it updates the flag `is_included_in_pdf_check` to `True` if and only if that contribution has the `green` state in Indico.
+In particular, for each contribution, it updates the flag `is_included_in_pdf_check` to `True` if and only if that contribution has the `green` or `yellow` state in Indico.

 ## Download of the Papers

 This task is responsible for downloading contribution papers associated with the proceedings data object.
 Here's an overview of what happens in this function:

-1. **Extracting Papers**: It extracts a list of `FileData` objects representing contribution papers whose contributions have the `green` state.
+1. **Extracting Papers**: It extracts a list of `FileData` objects representing contribution papers whose contributions have the `green` or `yellow` state.

 2. **Download**: For each file data, in parallel, a download subtask is started, that retrieves the PDF file and caches it.